friendly-traceback/docs/docs/_sources/syntax_tracebacks_it.rst.txt

     You wrote semicolons, `;`, where commas were expected.

-(193) semicolon instead of commas - 3
+(194) Semicolon instead of commas - 3
 -------------------------------------

 .. code-block:: none